 PHYSICAL-CHEMICAL DATA AND APPLICATIONS

-Mulateiro bark contains a high amount of tannin chemicals which give it an astringent effect.
-Recently the plant has been documented to contain a high content of phenols and organic acids which have demonstrated antibacterial, antifungal and insecticidal activity.
+Mulateiro bark (Calycophyllum spruceanum) contains a high amount of tannin chemicals which give it an astringent effect.
+Recently the plant has been documented to contain a high content of phenols and organic acids which have demonstrated antibacterial, antifungal, and insecticidal activity.
 The isolated phenols have demonstrated strong antioxidant activity, which may explain its traditional use to stop the aging process of the skin.

 Mulateiro rejuvenates facial skin by combating wrinkles, eliminates expression lines caused by age.
 Reduces and brightens dark spots, which dermatologists call hyperpigmentation.

 In hair care it is used ion shampoo to fight hair loss, strengthens and repairs brittle hair, restores the natural softness and brightness, and strengthen the scalp.